ntramanh1204/bookstore-web/README.md

 ![Product details page with book information and reviews](feature-img/shop-detail.png)

-Each book has a dedicated page with detailed information, including author, publisher, description, and customer reviews.
+Each book has a dedicated page with detailed information, including author, publisher, and description.

 ### Cart
 ![Cart page with items, showing quantity, name, and total](feature-img/cart.png)